Pamban Bridge: Design

 The railway bridge is located 12.5 m above sea level and is 6776 ft long.
 The bridge consists of 143 piers and has a double-leaf bascule section with a Scherzer rolling type lift span that can be raised to let ships pass.
 Each half of the lifting span weighs 415 tonne.
 The two leaves of the bridge are opened manually using levers and took 45 minutes each to lift and drop.

 Rail transport

 A metre-gauge railway ran along the bridge since its inception in 1914 till 2007 when it was upgraded to a 5ft 6in broad gauge line.
-The railway line connected Mandapam on mainland India and the Pamban island via the bridge.
-Earlier the railway line bifurcated was from Pamban - with one line heading towards Rameshwaram about 6.25 mi up and another branch of 15 mi terminating at Dhanushkodi.
+The railway line connected Mandapam in mainland India and the Pamban island via the bridge.
+Earlier, the railway line had bifurcated from Pamban, with a 6.25 mi line heading towards Rameshwaram and another 15 mi branch line terminating at Dhanushkodi.
 The railway line to Dhanushkodi was destroyed during 1964 Dhanushkodi cyclone along with the Pamban-Dhanuskodi passenger train, killing around 200 people.